RadTuna/FluentEngine/README.md

-# FluentEngine_DefaultFramework
+# FluentEngine

-This project was created to build the basic framework of FluentEngine.
+It is a single thread renderer based on the D3D11 API.